MarinosTBH/MarinosTBH/README.md

 **👋 Hi there!**

-I'm a Full Stack Web Developer with a passion for Web Development, and Digital Marketing.
+I'm a Full Stack Web Developer with a passion for Software Development, Data Analysis, Machine Learning and AI.

 **Check out my work:**